-- e) In the abovementioned group of portfolios, previously disadvantaged applicants and applicants with high M and APS-scores are given preference. - f) If all submitted portfolios are assessed as competent, portfolios that demonstrate best practice will be admitted in order of merit, based on the number of seats available. - g) Applicants are informed in writing of the portfolio assessment, after which the portfolios may be collected.
-Uncollected portfolios are discarded on the official closing date of the University - h) Applicants who are not admitted, may request to receive feedback regarding their unsuccessful submission.
+- a) Portfolios are assessed by a panel of departmental assessors according to the specified assessment criteria. - b) Applicants who are competent in all tasks and projects are admitted. - c) Applicants who are not competent in all tasks and projects are not admitted. - d) Applicants who are competent in some but not all tasks and projects are re-assessed and admitted, based on the highest number of competent tasks and projects in a descending order. - e) In the abovementioned group of portfolios, previously disadvantaged applicants and applicants with high M and APS-scores are given preference. - f) If all submitted portfolios are assessed as competent, portfolios that demonstrate best practice will be admitted in order of merit, based on the number of seats available. - g) Applicants are informed in writing of the portfolio assessment, after which the portfolios may be collected.
+Uncollected portfolios are discarded on the official closing date of the University. - Applicants who are not admitted, may request to receive feedback regarding their unsuccessful submission.

-AD2.3.2.5 Curriculum

-CODE MODULE MODULE CODE PREREQUISITES
+CODE MODULE CREDIT MODULE CODE PREREQUISITES

-First Year
+First Year (120 cred its)

-BACD1A1 12 Communication Design 1A (1 Sem)
+BACD1Y1 24 Communication Design 1

-BACD1B1 12 Communication Design 1B (2 Sem) BACD1A1 Communication Design 1A

-BADS0A1 12 Design Studies 1A (1 Sem)
+BADS0Y1 24 Design Studies 1

-BADS0B1 12 Design Studies 1B (2 Sem) BADS0A1 Design Studies 1A

 BADT1Y1 30 Communication Design Technology 1

 BAPP0Y1 18 Professional Design Practice 1

 BAVS1Y1 24 Visualisation 1

-Second Year
+Second Year (120 cre dits)

-BACD1Y2 40 Communication Design 2 BACD1A1 BACD1B1 Communication Design 1A Communication Design 1B
+BACD1Y2 40 Communication Design 2 BACD1Y1 Communication Design 1

-BADS0A2 15 Design Studies 2A (1 Sem) BADS0A1 BADS0B1 Design Studies 1A Design Studies 1B

-BADS0B2 15 Design Studies 2B (2 Sem) BADS0A1 BADS0B1 Design Studies 1A Design Studies 1B
+BADS0Y2 30 Design Studies 2 BADS0Y1 Design Studies 1

 BAPP0Y2 20 Professional Design Practice 2 BAPP0Y1 Professional Design Practice 1

 BAVS1Y2 30 Visualisation 2 BAVSIY1 Visualisation 1

-Third Year BACD1Y3 70 Communication Design 3 BACD1Y2 Communication Design 2 BADS0A3 25 Design Studies 3A(1 Sem) BADS0A2 BADS0B2 Design Studies 2B BADS0B3 25 Design Studies 3B (2 Sem) BADS0A2 BADS0B2 Design Studies 3A
+Third Year (120 credits) BACD1Y3 70 Communication Design 3 BACD1Y2 Communication Design 2 BADS0A3 25 Design Studies 3A(1 Sem) BADS1Y2 Design Studies 2 BADS0B3 25 Design Studies 3B (2 Sem) BADS1Y2 Design Studies 2

-- a) Minimum duration: Three years formal instruction. - b) The programme is offered full-time only. - c) All modules are compulsory. - d) Maximum number of modules per year of study: - i) First year: 5 year-modulesii) Second year: 4 year-modules - iii) Third year: 1 first-semester; 1 second-semester and 1 year-module
+- a) Minimum duration: Three years formal instruction. - b) The programme is offered full-time only. - c) All modules are compulsory. - d) Maximum number of modules per year of study: - i) First year: 5 year-modules ii) Second year: 4 year-modules - iii) Third year: 1 first-semester; 1 second-semester and 1 year-module